COP3330: Object-oriented Programming in C++ (Spring 2020)

 The best way to learn C++ is by programming.
 Unless you learn how to solve problems and program solutions to problems, I promise that you will get burned on the exams and thus for your final grade.
 There will be around one programming project biweekly in this class (Except the midterm and final weeks).

-Quizzes: There will be a series of quizzes with aims of (1) testing basic understanding of key concepts, knowledge, and programming techniques, and (2) calling for attendence in classes or recitations.
+Quizzes: There will be a series of quizzes with aims of (1) testing basic understanding of key concepts, knowledge, and programming techniques, and (2) calling for attendence in classes and recitations.
 Quizzes may be given in either lectures or recitation classes.
 No makeup quizzes will be given (no exceptions).

 Exam: There will be an in-class midterm exam held in the middle of the semester, and a final exam at the end of the semester.
 Both exams are in the normally scheduled classroom.
 On-campus students will be required to bring and show your Student ID on test days.
 The final exam will be cumulative.
 Tentative test dates are listed in the Schedule page.
 Be aware that these may change slightly depending on where we are in the course materials.